gbgabiola/progress/courses/udemy/the-web-developer-bootcamp/07-node/README.md

   - Synchronous APIs block the Node.js event loop and further JavaScript execution until the operation is complete
   - `fs.mkdirSync()`
   - `fs.writeFileSync()`

+## Modules & NPM

+- `module.exports`
+- `index.js` entry point for Node.js
+- **NPM** (Node Package Manager)
+  1. A library of thousands of packages published by other developers that we can use for free
+  2. A command line tool to easily install and mange those packages in our Node projects
+- `package.json` contains metadata information about the project
+  - Contains a list of dependencies